chrislaney/SpotifyStats/FinalDesignReport/readme.md

 White Box
 Functional
 Integration
+Results; Confirmed by induction of the test case above.
+All plotting and graphing functions do as necessary

-8)	Super Genre Map Helper
+13)	Super Genre Map Helper
 This is to ensure that a users songs are mapped to the correct genre This will cross reference users subgenres to the super genre map to make sure their genre distributions are accurate
 Input: List of users genres from top 100 songs